jQuerySF/2015.jquerysf.com/app/partials/coc.md

 Our foremost concern is the safety and comfort of all our particpants.
 We will evaluate any possible sanctions with regard to whether or not they provide the safety needed.

 ###This is a process
 This code of conduct was adapted from a number of similar COC's including but not limited to [CascadiaJS][cascadia], [conc.at][conc.at], and [reactJS][reactJS].
-If there are any concerns you still have please feel free to reach out to us at [info@jQuerySF.com][contact]
+If there are any concerns you still have please feel free to reach out to us at [jQuerySF@famo.us][contact]

-[contact]: mailto:info@jquery.sf "Email Address to contact for concerns and more information"
+[contact]: mailto:jQuerySF@famo.us "Email Address to contact for concerns and more information"

 [cascadia]: https://github.com/cascadiajs/2015.cascadiajs.com/blob/master/COC.md "Code of Conduct for the cascadiaJS conference 2015"